WindowsCraft76/mini-cube/README.md

 *A launcher Minecraft with a simple and easy-to-use interface!*

 ### Project Overview:
-This is a Minecraft Java launcher that doesn't require an official (hacked) account and is easy to use.
+This is a Minecraft Java launcher that doesn't require an official (cracket) account and is easy to use.

 **I don't plan to release regular updates.**